adrian154/Siphon/docs/API.md

 ## Package Layout

 Siphon is designed with portability in mind, since ports to Fabric/Forge are planned.
 Thus, efforts have been made to decouple the core functionality of Siphon from the loader-specific parts.
 As a rule, all classes in `dev.bithole.siphon.core` should be portable between plugin/mod environments.
 Implementations for the basic endpoints can be found in the `dev.bithole.siphon.base` package.
+To ensure that the base API is implemented consistently between versions of Siphon, platform-independent components of the base API are found in the `dev.bithole.siphon.core.base` package.

 # Error Reporting